Practice Complaints Procedure

 If this is not possible we need to have details of your complaint within twelve months of the incident and/or of you becoming aware that you have a problem.

-The Complaints Manager (Practice Manager) will retain the discretion to investigate complaints brought later, if there are good reasons for the delay and it is possible to carry out an investigation.
+The Complaints Manager (Operations Manager, Charlotte Norris) will retain the discretion to investigate complaints brought later, if there are good reasons for the delay and it is possible to carry out an investigation.

-Complaints should be addressed, in writing, to the Practice Manager or any of the doctors.
-Alternatively you may ask for an appointment with the Practice Manager in order to discuss your concerns.
+Complaints should be addressed, in writing, to the Operations Manager or any of the doctors.
+Alternatively you may ask for an appointment with the Operations Manager in order to discuss your concerns.
 The complaints procedure will be explained to you and we will make sure that your concerns are dealt with promptly.
 Please be as specific as possible about your complaint.

 What we will do